Climate and Average Weather Year Round in Moscow Russia

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

-Washington, Vermont, United States (4,434 miles away); Hancock, Michigan, United States (4,682 miles); and Shelburne, Canada (4,653 miles) are the far-away foreign places with temperatures most similar to Moscow (view comparison).
+Hancock, Michigan, United States (4,682 miles away); Shelburne, Canada (4,653 miles); and Washington, Vermont, United States (4,434 miles) are the far-away foreign places with temperatures most similar to Moscow (view comparison).

 In Moscow, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Moscow begins around April 17 and lasts for 5.1 months, ending around September 20.
-On August 10, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 60% of the time, and overcast or mostly cloudy 40% of the time.
+The clearer part of the year in Moscow begins around April 18 and lasts for 5.1 months, ending around September 21.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%